LimeChain/as-scale-codec/README.md

 ### Encoding

-Every array has function **toU8a**.
-It encodes array values into an array of bytes
+Every array has **toU8a** function.
+It encodes the array values into an array of SCALE encoded bytes.

 ```jsx
 import { BoolArray, ByteArray, IntArray, StringArray } from "as-scale-codec"